-For a description of our 2003 Equity Participation Plan, or the 2003 Plan, we incorporate by reference the full text of the 2003 Plan, which is attached as Exhibit 10.2 to Pre-Effective Amendment No. 1 to our Registration Statement on Form S-1, File No. 333-137045, as filed with the Securities and Exchange Commission on November 3, 2006).
+For a description of our 2003 Equity Participation Plan, or the 2003 Plan, you may refer to Exhibit 10(a) to this Registration Statement, which references Exhibit 10.2 to Pre-Effective Amendment No. 1 to our Registration Statement on Form S-1, File No. 333-137045, as filed with the Securities and Exchange Commission on November 3, 2006.
 Such plan was amended on October 29, 2009, and the Repricing was implemented, following the approval of our stockholders.
-For a description of the amendment, and the Repricing, we incorporate by reference Note 10 to the Unaudited Consolidated Financial Statements of NeoStem, Inc. and Subsidiaries, filed with our quarterly report on Form 10-Q, which was filed with the Securities and Exchange Commission on November 6, 2009.
+For a description of the amendment, and the Repricing, refer to footnote (49) of the table in "Outstanding Awards at Fiscal Year-End" above.